hasufell/docker-gentoo-pydio/README.md

 ### Creating backups

-We can simply create backups of all our data containers (in this example they will be dropped into the current directory):
+We can simply create backups of all our data containers:
 ```sh
 bin/create-backup.sh
 ```